WakaSync

 • Ignore aborts gracefully: Cancelled requests are expected during rapid typing or navigation — don't show error messages for MSG_HTTP_ABORT.

-• Use lParam for HTTP status: Quick status checks via event.lParam are cleaner than digging into event.detail for common cases like 401 or 404.
+• Use lParam for HTTP status: Quick status checks via event.lParam are cleaner than inspecting event.detail for common cases like 401 or 404.

 • No manual cleanup needed: The plugin automatically cancels in-flight requests when a component is destroyed.